 Couples who are married or in civil partnerships can transfer up to 10% of their annual personal allowance of tax-free income from the lower to the higher earner, as long as neither pays income tax at more than the basic rate.
 This increases the incentive for couples to have just one earner, but the tax reduction does not go to the partner at home but to the higher earner - 85% of whom are men.
-Transferable Tax Allowances breach the principle of independent taxation, introduced in 1990 with all-party support.
-12 raised from employees and £2.8bn from employers, while removing the exemption from paying NICs on those above State Pension Age would raise £1.1 billion.
-A more progressive reform would remove the upper earnings limit (UEL), so that high earners would contribute proportionately to their income (NICs are currently 12% of earnings up to this threshold but only 2% above it).
-This would raise up to £11bn just from employees (assuming rates remained unchanged).
-14
+Transferable Tax Allowances breach the principle of independent taxation, introduced in 1990 with all-party support.16 while removing the exemption from paying NICs on those above State Pension Age would raise £1.1 billion.17 A more progressive reform would remove the upper earnings limit (UEL), so that high earners would contribute proportionately to their income (NICs are currently 12% of earnings up to this threshold but only 2% above it).
+This would raise up to £11bn just from employees (assuming rates remained unchanged).18